jayshozie/ceng240/notes4newbies/W06-examples-of-conditional-and-repetitive-execution.md

 O(n), because it searches through the entire list, one-by-one, and only once.
 </details>

-## Decimal Int to Binary Conversion
+## Decimal Integer to Binary Conversion

 In this exercise, you will write a Python program that will take an integer as input, and print its binary representation.